-Divorce Procedure in France
+Divorce Procedure in France - Assisting foreigners

-based on 7 reviews.
+based on 8 reviews.

 With a vast knowledge in French Family Law matters, our lawyers can help local and foreign citizens through every stage of the divorce procedure, including child custody (where applicable) and division of assets.